mercari/grpc-federation/docs/references.md

 | [`message`](#grpcfederationmessagedefvalidationerrormessage) | string                         | optional             |
 | [`if`](#grpcfederationmessagedefvalidationerrorif)           | [CEL](./cel.md)                | optional             |
 | [`details`](#grpcfederationmessagedefvalidationerrordetails) | repeated ValidationErrorDetail | optional             |

+## (grpc.federation.message).def.validation.error.def
+`def` defines a variable scoped to the error block.

+It is important to note that definitions scoped at the top level of the error block will be evaluated before `error.if`.

 ## (grpc.federation.message).def.validation.error.code
 A gRPC status code to be returned in case of validation error.
 For the available Enum codes, check [googleapis/google/rpc /code.proto](https://github.com/googleapis/googleapis/blob/89b562b76f5b215990a20d3ea08bc6e1c0377906/google/rpc/code.proto#L32-L186).